starter69/mentoring-management/README.md

 - Check the Django console for server-side errors.
 - Check the Angular console for client-side errors.
 - Refer to the official documentation for troubleshooting tips.
-- Feel free to open an issue or contact me for help.
-Refer to the [Contact](#contact) section below.

 ## Additional Information